Shantanugupta43/Youtube-Music-Assistance-Bot/README.md

 # Youtube-Music-Assistance-Bot

-A Youtube Assistant bot which uses speech recognition to take input from the user, opens the browser and searches the content given by the user
+A Youtube Assistant bot which uses speech recognition to take input from the user, loads Youtube and searches the content given by the user

-Instruction to start the bot are given in code comments
+Instruction to start the bot are given in code comments of voicerecognise.py file

 The following program runs in Python command line